MicrosoftDocs/VBA-Docs/excel/Concepts/about-the-powerpivot-model-object-in-excel.md

  **ModelTables.Item** Method

 Returns a single object from the **ModelTables** collection.
-Table 21 lists the parameters of the Item method.
+The following table lists the parameters of the Item method.

- **Table 21.
-Parameters of the ModelTables.Item method**

 |**Name**|**Required/Optional**|**Type**|**Description**|
 |:-----|:-----|:-----|:-----|